gatsby-inc/gatsby-starter-newsletter/README.md

 }
 ```

-Note that the error property returns an _array_ of errors; there may be more than one error message returned.
+Also note that the error property returns an _array_ of errors; there may be more than one error message returned.

 ### Countries and regions